Brainvibe/1UpLoot/README.md

 * Checked if the correct navbar options were displayed correctly after logout by checking if the user was authenticated or not.
 * Tested all links after being logged out to see if everything was redirected correctly.

-### Search
+### Filter

 * Added a game for each platform and genres, to test if all searches were being done correctly.
-* Ran a search for all platforms, retro platforms and genres, to test if the games that were showing up in the results were not from other users, and only from the session user authenticated.
+* Ran a filter search for all platforms, retro platforms and genres, to test if the games that were showing up in the results were not from other users, and only from the session user authenticated.

 ### Loot/Game list